-Applications for 2018/19 are now OPEN.
-The deadline for applications is midday on Friday 25th January 2019.
+Applications for 2019/20 are now open.
+The deadline for applications is midday on Friday 24th January 2020.

 Funding to turn your ideas into a reality...

-The Lord Rootes Memorial Fund is intended to encourages personal development by supporting challenging projects proposed by individual and groups of Warwick students, especially projects:
+The Lord Rootes Fund is intended to encourage creativity, innovation and impact through support of projects by individual and groups of Warwick students, especially projects that:

 Who can apply?